-The AusSeabed objective is to improve the quality, discoverability and accessibility of seabed mapping data through coordination and collaboration in the Australian region.
+The AusSeabed mission is to improve the awareness, coverage, quality, discoverability and accessibility of seabed mapping data through coordination and collaboration in the Australian region.

 AusSeabed is a national seabed mapping coordination program aiming to serve the Australian community relying on seabed data by coordinating collection efforts in Australian waters and improving data access.
 The AusSeabed program is a national collaborative initiative led by Geoscience Australia, but operated by Commonwealth, State and Territory entities, universities and industry; it is open to all interested parties.
 In the spirit of "collect once, use many times", AusSeabed provides an open collaboration space where data creators and users can better connect to develop initiatives and products that will improve the quality, discoverability and accessibility of seabed mapping data.
 More specifically, AusSeabed is:

 - promoting collaboration and innovation by stakeholders